INCEPTdk/adaptr/tests/testthat/_snaps/setup_trial.md

       Inferiority threshold: 0.01 (all analyses)
       No equivalence threshold
       No futility threshold
-      Soften power for all analyses: 0.5
+      Adaptation rule probability thresholds not rescaled when arms are dropped (not relevant - common control used) Soften power for all analyses: 0.5

       Additional info: Arm SDs - Control: 2; New A: 2.5; New B: 1.9; New C: 1.8.